pockethost/pockethost/packages/www/content/docs/development/full-stack/etc_hosts.md

 127.0.0.1 test.pockethost.test                 # A sample (user) pocketbase instance
 ```

 Add as many `*.pockethost.test` subdomains as you want to test.
-Since `/etc/hosts` does not support wildcarding, this must be done manually.
+Since `/etc/hosts` does not support wild-carding, this must be done manually.